aurynn/openstack-artifice/README.md

 # Openstack-Artifice

+# UPDATE #

+This project is *deprecated.*
+Please see https://github.com/catalyst/distil for an up-to-date and maintained billing system.

 ## What

 Artifice is a prototype of a data aggregation and billing generation layer, intended to tightly couple with the Openstack-Ceilometer